[Moderate revision–posted 5/22/23 (replaces 5/20/21 edition)]

 The Vice President for Research & Innovation will appoint members of the IRB, other than those specified by virtue of position.
 Each will be appointed for a three-year term, except when lesser terms may be required to maintain balance, membership, and continuity of IRB operations.
 Alternate members will be appointed, normally for three-year terms.
 Alternates may attend meetings as voting members in place of a member who represents the same area of expertise or interest.

 5. Proposals for Research with Human Subjects

-Instructions on how to prepare proposals are available in the HRPP office and website http://www.hrpp.ttu.edu.
+Instructions on how to prepare proposals, and information about required human subjects research training for investigators and research personnel, are available in the HRPP office and website http://www.hrpp.ttu.edu.

 The IRB meets at 3:00 p.m. on the last Tuesday of each month.
 To be assured of consideration, a full board proposal must be submitted to the HRPP at least 15 working days before the full board meeting.
 Claims for exemption or proposals for expedited review may be submitted at any time.